 Definition - What does Ovum mean?

 An ovum is the female reproductive cell, also known as an egg.
-Conception occurs when an ovum is fertilized with a sperm (the male reproductive cell), at which point it becomes an embryo.
+Conception occurs when an ovum is fertilized with a sperm (the male reproductive cell), at which point the fertilized egg starts to develop into an embryo.
 The embryo implants in the uterus, where it grows into a fetus and is born an infant.
 An ovum is also a central component of several fertility treatments.

 FertilitySmarts explains Ovum